songyy0415/epsilon/poincare_junior/doc/tree.md

 exceptions.
 You must save your trees elsewhere before you return from pcj.

 The primary way to create Trees from scratch is to push nodes at the end of the `SharedEditionPool`.
-Its push method is templated to accomodate the different arguments needed by various tree types.
+Its push method is templated to accommodate the different arguments needed by various tree types.

 ```cpp